 Rachel has a particular interest in indigenous people’s rights, having advised the Australian Federal Attorney-General's Department on indigenous affairs, worked with the Harvard Project on American Indian Economic Development, and acted as Ruggie’s liaison with the UN Permanent Forum on Indigenous Issues during his UN mandate.
 She is a member of the board of the non-profit organization Advocates for Community Alternatives, which works with West African communities to defend their human rights and achieve sustainable development alternatives.

-Rachel sits on the FIFA Human Rights Advisory Board and on the Interfaith Center on Corporate Responsibility Human Rights Advisory Committee, a seat shared with Shift President Caroline Rees.
-She also sits on an advisory board to the Sustainable Market Actors for Responsible Trade project, an EU-funded project run by the University of Oslo Faculty of Law.
+Rachel sits on the FIFA Human Rights Advisory Board.
+She also sits on the Interfaith Center on Corporate Responsibility Human Rights Advisory Committee, a seat shared with Shift President Caroline Rees.
+She also sits on the Advisory Board to AIM-Progress, a forum of leading consumer goods manufacturers and suppliers dedicated to promoting responsible sourcing practices, and on an advisory board to the Sustainable Market Actors for Responsible Trade project, an EU-funded project run by the University of Oslo Faculty of Law.
 Rachel has a Master of Laws degree from Harvard Law School and Bachelors degrees in Law and Politics from the University of New South Wales in Sydney, where she also lectured and published in law.
 She is a (non-practicing) lawyer qualified in New South Wales and is an Australian and British national.